-There are more than 370 million self-identified indigenous people in some 70 countries around the world.
+It is estimated that there are more than 476 million self-identified indigenous people in some 90 countries around the world.
 But, far too often, they continue to face discrimination and their voices continue to go unheard.

-Indigenous people have been dispossessed of their lands, territories and resources over centuries, and as a result, have often lost control over their way of life.
-Worldwide, they account for 5 per cent of the population, but represent 15 per cent of those living in poverty.
+Indigenous peoples have been dispossessed of their lands, territories and resources over centuries, and as a result, have often lost control over their way of life.
+Worldwide, they account for 6 per cent of the population, but represent more than 18 per cent of those living in extreme poverty.

 Invaluable knowledge for a changing planet

 Indigenous peoples have a special role to play in the conservation and sustainable management of natural resources.
 Their in-depth, varied and locally rooted knowledge can help the world adapt to, and mitigate, the consequences of climate change.